biomal/strategies-tes/README.md

 - [x] Implementation
 - [x] Analysis

+## Datasets
+The datasets used come from Nakano et. al.~\cite{Nakano2017}.
+> F.  K.  Nakano,  W.  J.  Pinto,  G.  L.  Pappa,  and  R.  Cerri,  “Top-down strategies  for  hierarchical  classification  of transposable  elements  with neural networks,” in International Joint Conference on Neural Networks (IJCNN), 2017, pp. 2539–2546.

-For more information or suggestions, please contact the authors.
+### For more information or suggestions, please contact the authors.